SUNET/cnaas-nms/docs/reporef/index.rst

 - vrfs:

   * name: The name of the VRF.
 Should be one word (no spaces).
-  * vrf_vni: An integer between 1-65535.
-This is the VNI for the EVPN type-5 / IP routes.
+  * vrf_id: An integer between 1-65535.
+This ID can be used to generate unique VNI, RD and RT values for this VRF.
-    The value is capped at 65535 (16 bit) so it can fit in the latter part of an IP type RD/RT value.
   * groups: A list of groups this VRF should be provisioned on.